rogroc/Postgrau-Data-Science-UB/11_BayesianStatistics/readme.md

 Beliefs mesaures are applied to individuals, not to nature, so there is room for conflicting beliefs among individuals.
 Different beliefs are not intepreted as errors but as different states of knowledge about an event.

+Note: Figure `bayes.gif` is too big to be loaded in this repository, but it can be downloaded from https://raw.githubusercontent.com/simplystats/simplystats.github.io/master/_images/bayes.gif